La Folie Douce Petite Cuisine Restaurant

 This great value self-service restaurant adjoins the Folice Douce and is situated at the top of the Marmottes lift.

-Smart mountain restaurant at 2300 metres at the top of the Mamrottes lift with sweeping views and an impressive sun terrace.
-Expect refined dishes made with local ingredients, from fresh fish and steaks to a gourmet beef burger with Beaufort cheese.
-Ideal for a long lunch before heading next door to the Folie Douce for après.
+Perched at 2,300m at the top of the Marmottes lift, this smart mountain restaurant combines breathtaking panoramic views with a spacious, sun-drenched terrace.
+The menu features refined dishes crafted from the finest local ingredients, ranging from fresh, perfectly cooked fish and premium steaks to a gourmet beef burger topped with rich Beaufort cheese.
+With its stylish yet welcoming atmosphere, it’s the perfect spot for a leisurely, indulgent lunch before heading next door to the Folie Douce to continue the fun with lively après-ski entertainment.

 Cosy and traditional restaurant with a typical mountain atmosphere.
 You'll enjoy the simple, local family-style dining, cooked in the restaurants signature style.